 There are endless theories on catching Bass but there is no doubt in my mind that the simple approach is usually best, the most effective technique may vary slightly from day to day depending on the conditions.

-Remember all Bass 16inches or less must be returned unharmed to the sea.
+Remember all Bass 42cm or less must be returned unharmed to the sea.
 It is illegal to take under size Bass your catch limit is one fish per day.